miguelainiguez/go-qrcode/README.md

 ```
 go build -ldflags "-linkmode external -extldflags -static"
 ```
+## How to run

+go run main.go -i=test_images/boardTest9.png or if you made a build ./qrcode -i=test_images/boardTest9.png

 ## TODO

 + Add support for extrating qr data from video via V4L2
 + Add support for other image types